VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: Experimental Details

 \subsection{VIPaint}

-\paragraph{Choosing ($T_s, T_e$) for VIPaint} Extensive prior work \cite{song2021scorebased, ddpm++,dhariwal2021diffusion, edm} explores different noise schedules for training diffusion models, and how it affects the generated image quality.
-Since we use these diffusion models incorporating different noise schedules, our latent hierarchical posterior needs to account for this shift, and we show that it is flexible to do so.
-To concentrate posterior inference on the noise levels which are most crucial to perceptual image quality, we define our posterior at intermediate time steps that induce a signal-to-noise-ratio ($\alpha_t^2/\sigma_t^2) \in [0.2, 0.5]$, \cite{vdms}) approximately across our experiments.
-This corresponds to choosing $(T_e=5, T_s=2)]$ for the pixel-based EDM prior with a variance-exploding noise schedule and $(T_e=550, T_s = 400)$ ((DDIM sampling coefficient, $\eta = 0.2$) ) for the LDM prior using the VP noise schedule for both LSUN and ImageNet256 datasets.
-VIPaint is not sensitive to any subset of $K$ timesteps in between this signal-to-noise range.
-For instance, for VIPaint-4, we take $[T_e = 5, 4, 3.5, 2.5, T_s = 2 ]$ for the EDM noise schedule and $[T_e = 550, 500, 450, T_s = 400]$ for the LDM prior.

-\paragraph{Choosing $K$} We discuss in section \ref{app:time-analysis} that for a $K$ step hierarchical posterior, the optimization run-time of VIPaint is O($KI$), when $I$ is the total number of optimization steps.
-From the experiments conducted, we see that $K$ can be easily selected to trade-off time and sample quality.

-\paragraph{Initialization} We follow the forward and reverse diffusion process defined by each VE and VP noise schedules to initialize VIPaint's variational parameters.
+\paragraph{VIPaint-4} Keeping the two endpoints $h(1), h(K)$ the same, we define the hierarchical posterior over timesteps, $[h(K) = 5, 4, 3.5, 2.5, h(1) = 2 ]$ for the EDM noise schedule and $[h(K) = 550, 500, 450, h(1) = 400]$ for the LDM prior. \paragraph{Initialization} We follow the forward and reverse diffusion process defined by each VE and VP noise schedules to initialize VIPaint's variational parameters.
 For LDM prior, we use the lower dimensional encoding of $y$.
 We provide a comprehensive summary in Table \ref{tab:initialization}.

-\paragraph{Optimization} We fit three sets of variational parameters at every $i$-th critical time in our hierarchy: means, $\mu_{s(i)}$, variances $\tau^2_{s(i)}$ and weights $\gamma_{s(i)}$.
+\paragraph{Optimization} We fit three sets of variational parameters at every $i$-th critical time in our hierarchy: means, $\mu_{h(i)}$, variances $\tau^2_{h(i)}$ and weights $\gamma_{h(i)}$.
 Instead of optimizing $\tau$ and $\gamma$ directly, we optimize the real valued $\tilde \tau = \log \tau^2$, and $\tilde \gamma = \log(\frac{\gamma}{1- \gamma})$.
 We optimize this set of variational parameters $\lambda = \{\mu, \tilde \gamma, \tilde \tau\} $ using Adam with an initial learning rate of $\{0.1, 0.1, 0.01\}$ respectively and decreasing the learning rate by a factor of $0.99$ every $10$ iterations.
 We find this setting to be robust across all prior diffusion models and datasets in our work.

+During pre-training, most diffusion models parameterize the mean prediction at every diffusion time step $t$ and fix variances, however some previous work \citep{ddpm++,dhariwal2021diffusion} has found that (with appropriate training “tricks”) learning variances improves performance.
+Some previous works like ReSample tunes this as a hyperparameter.
+We instead learn this in our work, and we adjust learning rates to avoid local optima in this process.
+We optimize the parameters in VIPaint with $K=2$ for $50$ iterations (we show a loss curve in Fig \ref{fig:loss_plot}); VIPaint with $K=4$ is optimized for $100$ steps in the case of LSUN Churches, $150$ steps for the ImageNet64 dataset and $250$ steps for the ImageNet256 dataset.